January 31, 2022

 With a rich set of coding features, visual utilities, and a powerful editor, JDeveloper is widely used and popular among the Java developer community.

 jGRASP is a lightweight Java IDE that provides the automatic creation of software visualizations.
-It is implemented in Java and runs on all platforms that have JVM installed.
-For languages apart from Java, it is a source code editor.
+It is implemented in Java and runs on all platforms that have a JVM installed.
+For languages other than Java, it serves as a source code editor.

 It improves the comprehensibility of software by providing static visualizations of source code structure and structural visualization of data structures at runtime.
 It generates Control Structure Diagrams (CSDs) for Java, Complexity Profile Graphs, dynamic object viewers, and UML diagrams for Java that further improve the readability of code.